zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 it simply expresses the fact that the angle between the \\(x\\) and \\(y\\) axes is 90 degrees.
 This introduces a phase shift: if the \\(y\\)-wave behaves as \\(\sin{\theta}\\) (or \\(\cos{\theta}\\)), then the \\(x\\)-wave is proportional to \\(\cos{\theta}\\) (or \\(-\sin{\theta}\\)) instead.

-Another way to show this is by introducing the even and odd vector spherical functions
+Another way to show this is by introducing the even and odd vector tesseral wave functions

 $$ \tag{17.135}
 \begin{aligned}